phetsims/phet-info/doc/phet-software-design-patterns.md

 A standard pattern described in https://en.wikipedia.org/wiki/Observer_pattern

 `Property`, `Emitter`, ... and their role in MVC
+NOTE: when this gets flushed out, scenery input system, options callbacks should be passed the SCENERY/Event from their input listeners.

 Very important pattern for new developers

 ## `options` and `config` Parameters